NectarCoder/AA-Assignment-1/README.md

 Ensure Python 3.12 or higher is installed.

-Open a terminal window and change directories to this project.
+Open a terminal window and change directories to this project. `main.py` is the main Stable Matching script.
 Enter the following command:
-`python .\StableMatching.py`
+`python .\main.py`

 Input files under the MatchingInput folder will be used to perform the stable matching.
 Outputs for all will be displayed in the console.